awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-deployment.md

 The `AWS::ApiGateway::Deployment` resource deploys an API Gateway `RestApi` resource to a stage so that clients can call the API over the internet\.
 The stage acts as an environment\.

 **Important**
-If when using this resource you require the ability to change the stage configuration after deployment it is strongly recommended that you instead look into using the [`AWS::ApiGateway::Stage`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html) resource to define your Stage instead of this as updates to the `StageDescription` are not properly supported by this resource.
+It is strongly recommended that for non-trivial cases that you use a [`AWS::ApiGateway::Stage`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html) resource to define your Stage instead of this as updates involving Stages are not fully supported and may result in unexpected behaviour and errors.

 ## Syntax<a name="aws-resource-apigateway-deployment-syntax"></a>